 You can also give your dog cooked vegetables, such as carrots or green beans.
 If you’re looking for a healthy treat option, fruit is also a great choice.

-Just be sure to avoid foods that are high in sugar or fat, as these can be harmful to your dog’s health.
+Just be sure to avoid foods high in sugar or fat, as these can harm your dog’s health.

 Which Human Foods Are Safe For Dogs?